ministryofjustice/hmpps-template-typescript/README.md

 ### Slack channel for release notifications

 By default, release notifications are only enabled for production.
-The circleci configuration can be amended to send release notifications for deployments to other environments if required.
-Note that if the configuration is amended, the slack channel should then be amended to your own team's channel as `dps-releases` is strictly for production release notifications.
-If the slack channel is set to something other than `dps-releases`, production release notifications will still automatically go to `dps-releases` as well.
-This is configured by `releases-slack-channel` in `.circleci/config.yml`.
+The github pipeline configuration can be amended to send release notifications for deployments to other environments if required.
+Note that if the configuration is amended, the slack channel should then be amended to your own team's channel as `hmpps-releases` (previously called `dps-releases`) is strictly for production release notifications.
+If the slack channel is set to something other than `hmpps-releases`, production release notifications will still automatically go to `hmpps-releases` as well.
+This is configured by by setting a github actions environment variable called `RELEASE_NOTIFICATIONS_SLACK_CHANNEL_ID`.

 ### Slack channel for pipeline security notifications

 Ths channel should be specific to your team and is for daily / weekly security scanning job results.
 It is your team's responsibility to keep up-to-date with security issues and update your application so that these jobs pass.
 You will only be notified if the jobs fail.
-The scan results can always be found in circleci for your project.
-This is configured by `alerts-slack-channel` in `.circleci/config.yml`.
+The scan results can always be found in github actions and results are sent to the github security tab.
+This is configured by setting github actions environment variable called `SECURITY_ALERTS_SLACK_CHANNEL_ID`.

 ### Non production kubernetes alerts